CaladBlogBaal/BBReplay/README.md

 # BBReplay
 ## Introduction

-BBReplay is a website to host and serve replay data from the game BlazBlue Central Fiction.
-Replays can be uploaded to the site to be later served and displayed.
-They can be filtered on the site through searches, by recorded_at date, player names, or characters used.
-The replays can be automatically uploaded through the BBCF Improvement Mod.
+[BBReplay](http://51.210.101.138:8080/) is a website to host and serve replay data from the game BlazBlue Central Fiction.
+Replays can be uploaded to the site to be served and displayed.
+They can be filtered on the site through creation date, player names, or characters used.
+Replays can be automatically uploaded through the [BBCF Improvement Mod fork](https://github.com/libreofficecalc/BBCF-Improvement-Mod/releases).
 This site was created as a personal project but can be used by others.
-Unlike the barebones BBCFIM site, BBReplay includes CSS for a better user experience.
 The site also exposes a public API for managing replays.
 ## Table of Contents

 - [Installation](#installation)